Keeping calm when stock markets fluctuate

 - If you’re in drawdown, you could also consider annuities

 When the new pension freedoms took effect in 2015, it was predicted that we would witness the ‘death of the annuity’.
 This hasn’t happened.
 Millions of people continue to see value in annuities and the guaranteed income they provide.
-During times such as these, the attraction of an annuity’s guarantee is understandable.
+During uncertain times, the attraction of an annuity’s guarantee is understandable.
 But purchasing an annuity is a significant decision.
 And one which when made, cannot be reversed.
 So, if you’re keen to explore this option, shop around and consider your options carefully.

 - Get financial advice

 If you’re unsure what to do, your best investment could be to seek some professional financial advice.
-An adviser’s expertise should be in navigating situations like the one we’re in and, while there may be a charge, the peace of mind this brings carries value in itself.
+An adviser’s expertise should be in navigating through the market's ups and downs and, while there may be a charge, the peace of mind this brings carries value in itself.

-Remember, by keeping calm and taking control you’ll be better placed to navigate today’s uncertainties.
+Remember, by keeping calm and taking control you’ll be better placed to navigate times of uncertainty.